 You need to highlight the route that you are claiming so that people know where it is, but on the other hand, if there is any doubt, you are not supposed to “lead” your witness to say that they walked a certain way.

 It may be useful to label the beginning and end of the route.
-It is usual to use capital letters A and B etc. If you are absolutely sure that the route has always followed the same course (perhaps because it has always been fenced in on either side) then you can simply draw the route on your map but if you are not sure, for example because the route goes across an open field, you need to ask people to write on the map the route that they used.
+It is usual to use capital letters A and B etc. If you are absolutely sure that the route has always followed the same course (perhaps because it has always been fenced in on either side) then you can simply draw the route on your map but if you are not sure, for example because the route goes across an open field, you need to ask people to mark on the map the route that they used.
 You can give them clues.
 For example you could use a map that shows your route as a path, without saying that this is the route, or you could highlight any gates or stiles that they might use.

 It is a problem if everyone has (for example) taken a different route across a field, because your claim has to be for a linear route.